FILMMAKERS MEET THE PUBLIC

 Synopsis: New Year’s eve dawns in a moon-kissed car, and Sofia has a dream that she tells no-one: while walking on a desert, she gets to know that she is sick.
 She pretends she does not care.
 Has she lost her heart?

-PHILOSOPHERS MEET THE PUBLIC
+PHILOSOPHERS MEET FILM

 Pavlos Kontos